remacs/remacs/README.md

 # Progress

 At this point we focus on porting lisp functions from C to Rust.
-Currently there are 467 functions in Rust and 996 in C (November 2018).
+Currently there are 528 functions in Rust and 941 in C (December 2018).

-We also have a [progress section](https://github.com/Wilfred/remacs/wiki/Progress) in our wiki.
+We have a [progress section](https://github.com/Wilfred/remacs/wiki/Progress) in our wiki and there's also a list of [long-term goals](https://github.com/Wilfred/remacs/projects/1) in the project section.

 # Porting Elisp Primitive Functions